Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I make my own mint bath gel/shampoo from Ivory Liquid.
 It's like $1.86 and add some drops of wintergreen or spearmint or peppermint.
 Bugs aren't attracted to mint but ARE to citrus & florals!

 Dilute dish soap in a spray bottle and if you aren't going to do the dishes right away, rinse and spray some on it.
 Makes it a little easier later to get them clean.

 If you add some vinegar to your dish water, it helps degrease and sanitize your dishes and you can use less dish soap.

 Challenge yourself to use only one sinkful of water when washing dishes.
 Start with virtually no water in the sink, add a small amount of dish soap, and then rinse all the dishes back into the sink.
-This way, you don't waste the soap by rinsing it down the drain.
-You save dish soap AND water.

 Here is a way to control how much soap comes out of your dish soap container.
 Get a sturdy spray nozzle from an old bottle and just screw it on.
 Make the adjustment as to how stong or soft you want the spray to be.
 You will save soap, plus it will spray out more evenly over dishes.

 I keep a dish detergent dispenser on the sink.
 When I refill it, I fill it with about 1/3 water and the rest with soap.
 I shake a little to mix.
 I find it works just as well as full strength detergent.
 Half of the time my family uses too much anyway and the detergent is a little too thick for me.
 Saves quite a bit on soap.